-This sturdy Viking bracelet crafted from Drakka features a bear's head clasp made of knotwork and is forged from steel.
+Drakka crafted this sturdy Viking bracelet, featuring a bear's head clasp forged from steel and adorned with intricate knotwork.
 In the mythology of Norse mythology, bears represent divine power, wisdom, strength, and healing that bring harmony to the visible and unseen worlds.
 In general, male bears symbolize masculinity, whereas female bears represent femininity.

 Numerous "berserkr" (Old Norse: "berserkr") poems in Snorri's Icelandic literature attest to a thriving bear cult, as evidenced by historical sources.
 As a part of Norse mythology, the bracelet represents courage, self-assurance, and fearlessness.
 This makes one feel like a courageous Viking.